hoangduytran/blender-manual/manual/render/eevee/materials/settings.rst

    This option does not change the behavior of contact shadows which are traced using the depth buffer.
    If the material is writing to the depth buffer
-   (in other words, if the blend mode is set to either *Opaque*, *Alpha Clip* or *Alpha Hashed*), contact shadows will be casted by the surface material regardless of the *Transparent Shadow* type.
+   (in other words, if the blend mode is set to either *Opaque*, *Alpha Clip* or *Alpha Hashed*), contact shadows will be cast by the surface material regardless of the *Transparent Shadow* type.

 None
    The surface will not cast any shadow.